opacam/user-service/README.md

   frontend app, but we could store some user preferences regarding the user API queries...like default period for histogram or the preferred sorting order for the user API calls)
-- add support to `PostreSQL` database (now we default to sqlite3)
+- add support to `PostgreSQL` database (now we default to sqlite3)
 - containerise the app via Docker
 - deploy a demo of the project at heroku or something similar

-*This project has been made with Python 3, fastapi and love*
+*This project has been made with Python 3, FastAPI and love*

 ## Getting Started